-Normally spiders spin their own web but this is a rare show of communal cooperation.
+Normally spiders spin their web individually but this was a rare show of communal cooperation.
 The web was initially white but turned a bit brownish due to thousands of mosquitoes trapped inside.

-A few weeks later the web was blown away by a storm in the area but reportedly the spiders restarted building it.
+Unfortunately a few weeks after its discovery the web was blown away by a storm in the area but reportedly the spiders restarted building it.

 In an e-mail of 6th Feb.
 2009, Donna Garde, Superintendent, Lake Tawakoni State Park, has very kindly furnished following information;